DrDejaVuNG/super/packages/flutter_super/README.md

 ### SuperConsumer

-[SuperConsumer] is a StatefulWidget that listens to changes in an [RxT] or [RxNotifier] object and rebuilds its child widget whenever the [Rx] object's state changes.
+[SuperConsumer] is a StatefulWidget that listens to changes in an [Rx] object and rebuilds its child widget whenever the [Rx] object's state changes.

 The [SuperConsumer] widget takes a [builder] function, which is called whenever the [Rx] object changes.
 The [builder] function receives the current [BuildContext] and the latest state of the [Rx] object, and returns the widget tree to be built.